BJC ST. CHARLES

 What Happens During Cardiac Catheterization?

-Cardiac catheterization is a procedure where a catheter, a small hollow tube, is inserted through an artery in the wrist or groin and advanced into the heart, where the doctor can do a number of tests.
+Cardiac catheterization is a procedure where a catheter, a small hollow tube, is inserted through an artery in the wrist or groin and advanced into the heart, where the doctor can perform a number of tests.

 Understanding Blood Pressure